Dasol: Japanese occupation

 Dasol Bay witnessed several naval battles in World War II.
 On August 23, 1944, while searching for new targets, the American submarines USS Harder and USS Hake were attacked by Kaibokan CD-22 and PB-102 (ex-USS Stewart (DD-224)).
 Thinking that it was just a Japanese minesweeper and a three-stack Thai destroyer Phra Ruang, the Japanese vessel operated in consort with the anti-submarine vessel attacked and sank the Harder through with depth charges.
 The Hake was also attacked but escaped and arrived at Fremantle Harbor, Australia on September 24, 1944.

 On November 6, 1944, while guarding convoy Ma-Ta 31, the Japanese cruiser Kumano was attacked by a US submarine wolf-pack consisting of the Batfish, the Guitarro, the Bream, theRaton and the Ray.
 In all, the American submarines launched 23 torpedoes towards the convoy, two of which struck the Kumano.
 The first hit destroyed the ship's recently replaced bow, and the second damaged its starboard engine room.
 The Kumano escaped and was towed to Dasol Bay by the cargo ship Doryo Maru, and from there the ship was moved to the beach and underwent repairs.
 On November 25, 1944, the Kumano came under aerial attack by aircraft launched by the USS Ticonderoga.
 Five torpedoes and four 500 pound bombs struck the ship, and rolled over and sank in about 31 m (100 ft) of water.

 Geography

-The Municipality of Dasol is a small town in western Pangasinan, situated in a plateau.
-It is bounded on the north by the municipalities of Burgos and Mabini, the mineral-rich Zambales mountains in the east, the municipality of Infanta on the south, and the vast South China Sea on the west.
+The Municipality of Dasol is a small town in western Pangasinan, situated in a plateau, on the Olongapo–Bugallon Road.
+It is bounded l by the municipalities of Burgos and Mabini to the north, the mineral-rich Zambales Mountains to the east, the municipality of Infanta to the south, and the vast South China Sea to the west.
 It has an area of about 230 square kilometers.

 Dasol is situated 68.78 km from the provincial capital Lingayen, and 277.71 km from the country's capital city of Manila.